churchill-lab/scRATE/README.md

 ## Installation

-Installation of scRATE is simple, although it may take a while as it compiles rstan and the related packages.
+Installation of scRATE is simple, although it may take a while as it has to compile rstan, the related packages, and all their dependencies.

 ```r
 > devtools::install_github('churchill-lab/scRATE')